Major shipping firms warn of worsening congestion at China's Yantian port

 Container rates from China to major markets are all at or new all-time highshttps://tmsnrt.rs/3vMpCE9

-(Reporting by Muyu Xu in Beijing, Jonathan Saul in London and Stine Jacobsen in Copenhagen, Additional reporting by Roxxanne Liu in Beijing)
+(Reporting by Muyu Xu in Beijing, Jonathan Saul in London and Stine Jacobsen in Copenhagen, Additional reporting by Roxxanne Liu in Beijing; Editing by Andrew Heavens)

 ((muyu.xu@thomsonreuters.com; +86 10 56692117;))